Wellesbourne and Walton

 Parish Councillors play a vital part in representing the interests of the community and work to improve the quality of life and the local environment.
 Through the Parish Council, they can influence other decision makers, such as Stratford District Council for planning applications, and can work with other agencies, such as the airfield market and the police, to minimise traffic problems.

 Every 4 years all the seats on the Parish Council are up for election.
-(The last election was held in May 2015.)
-The next election will take place in May 2019 and will be advertised on the Parish Council notice board, Wellesbourne and Walton News, this website and the WWPC Facebook page.
+The last election was held in May 2019 and the next election will be advertised on the Parish Council notice board, Wellesbourne and Walton News, this website and the WWPC Facebook page.
 In the meantime casual vacancies sometimes occur between elections and are advertised on the notice boards and website and in Wellesbourne and Walton News.

 Parish Council meetings generally take place on the 1st Tuesday of every month commencing at 7.30 pm in the Methodist Hall in Bridge Street.
 Agendas and minutes appear on this website; agendas are also displayed on the notice boards immediately before monthly meetings.
 You are encouraged to come to meetings and listen to proceedings and at a point in each meeting there is an opportunity for residents to raise concerns or comment on matters relating to the Parish.

-In addition to the main council meetings there are four committees: Finance, Amenities & Highways, the Wellesbourne Sports and Community Centre (WSCC) and Office & Staffing.
-They generally meet every eight weeks.
+In addition to the main council meetings there are four committees: Finance, Community Facilities, Highways, Environment and Emergency and Office & Staffing.
+They generally meet every six to eight weeks.
 These meetings are usually held in the Parish Council offices at 2 School Road.
 Councillors are encouraged to involve themselves in as many committees as possible in order to represent fully the constituents they serve.